Thomas Paprocki: Liturgy

 Paprocki criticized Traditionis custodes, a July 2021 motu proprio issued by Pope Francis which imposed restrictions on the Tridentine Mass, the Mass commonly offered before the reforms of the Second Vatican Council in the 1960s and which still takes place in some churches.
 "My assessment of this is that it was ill-advised," he said.
 "I don't know who was advising him.
 But to the extent he was trying to solve a problem here, the motu proprio stirred things up."
 Paprocki continued to allow parishes in his diocese to offer the older form of the Mass.

+In July 2026, the Diocese of Springfield, under Paprocki's direction, instituted new guidelines for funerals.
+Under the regulations, the Diocese prohibited the practice of having a visitation immediately before the funeral Mass, recommending that they instead take place the day prior.
+It also prohibited the practice of laypeople delivering eulogies during the funeral.
+Paprocki explained that "too often people speaking at the end of a Funeral Mass say things that are very inappropriate," and required that only a priest or deacon speak regarding the deceased person during the Mass, while maintaining that words of remembrance from others could still take place at other times outside of the liturgy.